 Until 2012 Peter was CEO for the Allen Group, a position he held for 36 years.
-He is now a Director for the same group.
 Peter has been involved with Promise Keepers as a Board Member for many years and has attended every Promise Keepers Event except one.

 Peter has become even more involved recently, pioneering Electives on retirement (Third Age) at the annual Men’s Events.
 Men have appreciated the range of questions and topics that he raises for them to consider about their future.

 Lately Peter has also been working with Paul Monahan, helping to encourage leaders as they build successful Men’s Ministries.
 He is an integral part of the day to day leadership team at Promise Keepers.